Cystic Fibrosis

 • Escherichia coli

-TOM TIP: The key colonisers to remember for your exams are staph aureus and pseudomonas.
-Patients with cystic fibrosis take long term prophylactic flucloxacillin to prevent staph aureus infection.
-Pseudomonas should be remembered as a particularly troublesome coloniser that is hard to treat and worsens the prognosis of patients with cystic fibrosis.
+TOM TIP: The key colonisers to remember in CF are Staphylococcus aureus and Pseudomonas aeruginosa.
+Patients take long term prophylactic flucloxacillin to prevent staph aureus infection.

 Pseudomonas Aeruginosa